This Month, Bridget talks about The Rehabilitation Act of 1973.

 also works at the same school she attended when she was younger.
 She helps the 2nd-grade

-children and reads to them
+children and reads to them.

 She love going to the awesome life academy when she is not working.
 Some of her

-superpowers are
+superpowers are:

 · she remembers how to do

 jobs.
-She starts out with a list of activities
+She starts out with a list of activities she needs to do but

 quickly just remembers the things she must do and doesn’t need the list.